microsoft/atlas-design/site/src/components/accordion.md

 </details>
 ```

-For accordion patterns styled with Atomics, visit the [Accordion pattern page](../patterns/accordion.md).

 ## Icon location

 By default the expansion indicator icon is before the summary content.
 Using the `.accordion-icon-end` class, the icon can be positioned at the end of the summary.
 The icon is absolutely positioned to remain at the top if Summary content wraps or contains multiple lines.